-5.3.2.4 Emission factors N2O
+5.3.2.4 Emission factors $N_2O$

-Estimation of direct N_2O emissions from Manure management relies basically on the same manure management systems as the estimation of CH_4 emissions (see Table 5-8).
+Estimation of direct N2O emissions from Manure management relies basically on the same manure management systems as the estimation of CH4 emissions (see Table 5-8).
 All emission factors are based on default values given in table 10.21 of the 2006 IPCC Guidelines (see Table 5-12).
-For liquid/slurry systems a weighted emission factor was calculated based on the share of systems with and without natural crust cover in Switzerland (Kupper et al. 2013, FOEN 2016).
+For liquid/slurry systems a weighted emission factor was calculated based on the share of systems with and without natural crust cover in Switzerland (Kupper et al. 2013, FOEN 2017).
 Formation of thick and permanent natural crusts on slurry tanks is not widespread in Liechtenstein or in Switzerland.
-According to the surveys conducted for the Swiss ammonia inventory AGRAMMON (Kupper et al. 2013) the share of systems with crust formation ranges from 0.0 to 7.1% and leads to a N_2O emission factor that ranges from 0.0000 to 0.0004, respectively.
+According to the surveys conducted for the Swiss ammonia inventory AGRAMMON (Kupper et al. 2013) the share of systems with crust formation ranges from 0.0 to 7.1% and leads to a N2O emission factor that ranges from 0.0000 to 0.0004, respectively.

-The emission factor for indirect N_2O emissions after volatilisation of NH_3 and NO_x from manure management systems was reassessed during a literature review by Bühlmann et al. (2015) and Bühlmann (2014).
+The emission factor for indirect N2O emissions after volatilisation of NH3 and NOx from manure management systems was reassessed during a literature review by Bühlmann et al. (2015) and Bühlmann (2014).
 Due to the fragmented land use in Switzerland and Liechtenstein, where agricultural land use alternates with natural and semi-natural ecosystems over short distances, the average share of volatilised nitrogen that is redeposited in (semi-)natural habitats is higher than 55%.
 Thus, the assumption made in the 2006 IPCC Guidelines that a substantial fraction of the indirect emissions will in fact originate from managed land cannot be applied here.
-Accordingly, the overall emission factor for indirect emissions was estimated by calculating an area-weighted mean of the indirect emission factor for managed land (i.e. 0.01 based on IPCC 2006) and the indirect emission factor for (semi-)natural land (as provided in Bühlmann 2014).
+Accordingly, the overall emission factor for indirect emissions was estimated by calculating an area-weighted mean of the indirect emission factor for (semi-)natural land (as provided in Bühlmann 2014).
 Due to slightly changing land use over the inventory time period, the resulting emission factor shows some small temporal variation around a mean value of 2.54%.
-Note that in Liechtenstein's inventory the emission factor for indirect emissions is kept constant since submission 2015 (i.e. 0.026 kg N_2O-N / kg N) until the agriculture model is updated (5-yearly).
+Note that in Liechtenstein's inventory the emission factor for indirect emissions is kept constant since submission 2015 (i.e. 0.026 kg N2O-N / kg N) until the agriculture model is updated (5-yearly).